Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

-Enter Stroke Edit Mode with the *Mode* select menu in the 3D Views header or toggle the *Enable Editing* in the Grease Pencil panel *(only available in 2D editors such as UV-Image editor, Node editor, etc.)*, or use :kbd:`D-Tab`.
+Enter Stroke Edit Mode with the *Mode* select menu in the 3D Views header or toggle the *Enable Editing* in the Grease Pencil panel *(only available in 2D editors such as UV/Image editor, Node editor, etc.)*, or use :kbd:`D-Tab`.
 In this mode, many common editing tools will operate on Grease Pencil stroke points instead.

-These tools let you move and reshape grease pencil strokes after they have been drawn.
+These tools let you move and reshape Grease pencil strokes after they have been drawn.

 Open the Grease Pencil tab on the Tool Shelf.
 Look for the tools in the Edit Strokes panel shown here:

 .. figure:: /images/interface_grease-pencil_stroke-edit_panel.png

-   Edit panel with grease pencil strokes.
+   Edit panel with Grease pencil strokes.

 Selecting